Written by: Angeline Antonakos Boswell, KGHP Researcher

 The Earliest Greek-Owned Businesses in Kingston

-George Katinas, whose grandfather came to Canada in 1912 and opened a candy store in Smith Falls, says that the ice cream parlor was a very Greek thing, especially in the 1920s.
+George Katinas, whose grandfather came to Canada in 1912 and opened a candy store in Smiths Falls, says that the ice cream parlor was a very Greek thing, especially in the 1920s.
 Candy shops and ice cream parlors often went hand-in-hand.
 George recalls literary references about old, small-town America that stated “the main street wouldn’t be the same without the Greek ice cream parlor.”

 The same was true for Kingston in the 1920’s.
 At this time, Spiro Sakell‘s father, Andrew, along with his uncles, George, Tom, and Greg, owned the Crystal Palace ice cream parlor at 180 Princess Street.
 As Spiro describes it: for “anybody that was anybody… that was their place to meet.”
 The Sakells were one of the first Greek families to immigrate to Kingston.
 Spiro Sakell, a narrator for our project, was only a child when his father co-owned this business, but he shares his memories with us.

 The Crystal Palace had beautiful floors; the tables were thin marble with white chairs; on one side they sold “all kinds of chocolates in glass cases”; they had a soda fountain, and of course, they had lots of ice cream.
 Spiro remembers they made “fabulous sundaes” there, and it always felt like a treat to visit the parlor.
 At one point, they started selling exotic fruits and, later on, even sandwiches.